 PHOEBE LEGERE fronts a family-friendly ensemble that blends elements of Acadian, Abenaki, Cajun, jazz, country, folk and blues into a spicy gumbo.
-A standard bearer of the Abenaki/Acadian renaissance, Legere is descended from one of the original Acadian families in North America.
-She is also a direct desendent of Madockawando \, and a Mayflower descendent several times over.
+A standard bearer of the Abenaki/Acadian renaissance, Legere is descended from one of the original Acadian families in North America, she is a direct desendent of Madockawando, and a Mayflower descendent several times over.
 She is a citizen of Turtle Island, equally Canadian and American, white and Native.
 Phoebe Legere is a walker between worlds.
-She is a community activist and Executive Director of the Foundation for New American Art , a 501(c)3 nonprofit organization.
+She is a community activist and Executive Director of the Foundation for New American Art, a 501(c)3 nonprofit organization.
 FFNA brings music and art to the children of underserved communities.
-FFNA is an underwriter of Theater for the New City's Arts in Education afterschool program; FFNA is provides scholarships to the DelRay Arts Garage's Art in Sound Chorus for low-income children, provides support, materials and teachers for South Mountain Art Camp on Ruhe Farm.
+FFNA is an underwriter of Theater for the New City's Arts-in-Education afterschool program; FFNA is provides scholarships to the DelRay Arts Garage's Art in Sound Chorus for low-income children, provides support, materials and teachers for South Mountain Art Camp on Ruhe Farm.
 For more information about FFNA's Lower East Side Children's Chorus write to email@example.com Phoebe Legere plays seven instruments.
 She is a virtuoso piano player, an award-winning accordion player, a folk blues guitar stylist, a powerhouse vocalist, and an award-winning songwriter.
 Her recent play SPEED QUEEN at Dixon Place was a triumph.

 Phoebe Legere tour dates